syncfusion-content/angular-docs/angular/Kanban/Editing.md

 ### External Form

-Set the [`editSettings.editMode`](https://help.syncfusion.com/api/js/ejkanban#members:editsettings-editmode) as externalform to open the edit form in outside kanban content.
+Set the [`editSettings.editMode`](https://help.syncfusion.com/api/js/ejkanban#members:editsettings-editmode) as external form to open the edit form in outside kanban content.

 The following code example describes the above behavior.